ndblasco/Clustering-HW-BIOS-611-/README.md

 ```bash
 make all
 ```
-Interactive eport can be viewed from github at https://ndblasco.github.io/Clustering-HW-BIOS-611-/report.html
+Interactive report can be viewed from github at https://ndblasco.github.io/Clustering-HW-BIOS-611-/report.html